itaysnir/itaysnir.github.io/_posts/2025-1-12-pwnable-tw-realloc.md

 4. `allocate` - verifies that the requested `index` is either `0` or `1`, and that the pointer slot within the global `heap` address isn't initialized.
 If that's the case, requests the `size` of the allocation (must be below `0x78`, probably to fall within the fastbins & tcache), and **performs the allocation using `realloc(NULL, size)`**.
 By reading the documentation, it should be equal to `malloc(size)`.
 What would `malloc(0)` do?

-5. Vuln - the returned chunk isn't initialized.
-Hence, it may still contain uninitialized values, if we'd send less than `size` bytes.
+5. **Vuln - the returned chunk isn't initialized.
+Hence, it may still contain uninitialized values, if we'd send less than `size` bytes.**

-6. Vuln - OOB-W of a single null byte.
-Notice that `ptr[size] = '\0'` is being issued, hence - writing a byte past the buffer's end, writing a total of `size + 1` bytes.
+6. **Vuln - OOB-W of a single null byte.** Notice that `ptr[size] = '\0'` is being issued, hence - writing a byte past the buffer's end, writing a total of `size + 1` bytes.

 7. `rfree` - frees the pointers using `realloc(ptr, 0)`, and nullifies the `heap` global slot to prevent UAF.
 Seems as there are no vulns here.

 8. `reallocate` - performs `realloc` of the desired size and heap slot.
 It then stores the return value within a global heap slot, reading the input to there.
 This time, without truncating the buffer with OOB-W of `\x00`.

-9. Vuln - `reallocate` may receive `size == 0`, which in this case, triggers `realloc(ptr, 0) == free(ptr)`.
-Notice that the retval is checked to be non-NULL (where the retval in this case is actually NULL).
+9. **Vuln - UAF**. `reallocate` may receive `size == 0`, which in this case, triggers `realloc(ptr, 0) == free(ptr)`.
+Notice that the retval is checked to be non-NULL and exits if so (while the retval in this case is actually NULL).
 However, in this case, the function returns before assigning the pointer within the global `heap` slot.
 Hence, the slot still contains the chunk's pointer, but this time - it is already freed.
 We can reissue the same routine, or `rfree`, to cause double-free.

 Indeed, while performing point (9), I've got the following error: